yousry943/empty-admin/README.md

 # About

- is highly capable and customizable
+ is highly capable and customizable pack.
-Laravel Starter pack.
 It provides you some powerful and handy features out of the box.
 All you have to do just set up it.

 ## Wise Note